kararei/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.<br>
+1. Ensure you have Java `17` or above installed in your Computer.<br> **Windows users:** Download and install JDK 17 from [here](https://www.oracle.com/java/technologies/downloads/#java17)<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
+   * Open a command terminal (Windows: search for _cmd_ , Mac: use Spotlight to find _Terminal_ )
+   * Verify installation by typing `java -version` in your terminal

-1. Download the latest `.jar` file from [here](https://github.com/AY2425S2-CS2103-F09-1/tp/releases).
+2. Download the `TravelHub.jar` file from the latest release [here](https://github.com/AY2425S2-CS2103-F09-1/tp/releases).
+   * The `.jar` file will be listed under the Assets dropdown of the latest version - click on it to begin your download

-1. Copy the file to the folder you want to use as the _home folder_ for your ContactBook.
+3. Copy the `TravelHub.jar` file to the folder you want to use as the _home folder_ for TravelHub.
+Other additional folders (e.g. data folder) will be created within this _home folder_.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar travelhub.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, type the `java -jar travelhub.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)